NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Background

 where $\phi(x)$ is the joint objective, \textit{f(x)} is the original objective without constraints, \textit{p} is the penalty term and \textit{G(x)} is a function deciding whether to apply the penalty by accounting for the constraints.
 The main idea is that the application of a penalty results in a bad fitness in the genetic algorithm and precisely in a bad ranking in the case of NSGA-II proportional to the constraint violation.
 The penalty may be static, i.e., a constant value, or dynamic, i.e. adapted during the evolutionary process~\cite{eaconstraints}.

 The third dimension is the \textit{Performance Estimation Strategy}, which refers to the process of estimating the performance to be optimized.
 The purpose of this family of methods is to avoid training every single neural network architecture in the search space which would be prohibitive in terms of computational time.
 Weight sharing is a popular estimation strategy, and in particular, Once-For-All (OFA)~\cite{ofa} represents a state-of-the-art.
 OFA trains a supernet comprehensive of many network configurations once and evaluates the candidate networks by fine-tuning from the supernet weights during the search of the NAS.
 The training of the OFA supernet is performed by a technique called \textit{progressive shrinking}, which first trains the largest neural network with maximum depth, width, and kernel size, then progressively fine-tunes the OFA network to support smaller sub-networks that share weights with the larger ones.
+While OFA provides three variants of CNN-based supernets, inspired by MobileNetV3, ProxylessNAS, and Resnet50 respectively, NASViT proposed a Vision Transformer-based supernet \cite{gong2022nasvit}.
+The choice of the supernet accounts for the different desired accuracy-efficiency trade-off in a target scenario.
 Another solution is the use of surrogate models such as a Gaussian Process~\cite{gp} and Radial Basis Function~\cite{rbf}.
 For instance, MSuNAS~\cite{msunas} proposes a method called \textit{adaptive-switching} which selects the best accuracy predictor among four possible surrogate models according to a correlation metric named Kendall’s Tau~\cite{kendalltau} at each iteration of the NAS process.
 Moreover, another technique called \textit{weight inheritance} (network morphism)~\cite{networkmorphism} evaluates the performance of a network obtained by an identity transformation (morphism) on a parent model by inheriting the weights of the parent model, i.e., being initialized with the same weights.